Skip to main content

 Most airlines stipulate the following:

-• Bikes should be contained within a protective box or appropriate bike bag.
+• bikes should be contained within a protective box or appropriate bike bag

-• Handlebars and pedals must be fixed sideways against the frame or removed.
+• handlebars and pedals must be fixed sideways against the frame or removed

-• Tyres should be deflated slightly to reduce the risk of damage.
+• tyres should be deflated slightly to reduce the risk of damage

-Bike packing options:
+Bike packing options

-• Cardboard bike box - pick up for free from many cycle shops, call in advance to make sure they have one.
-Be sure it's long enough to fit your bike.
-Remove the pedals, front wheel, seat post and handlebars.
-The front wheel can be placed beside the bike in the box and the handlebars taped against the frame.
-Tape the pedals and seat post to the frame too so they won't fall out should the box get ripped in transit.
+• cardboard bike box - pick up for free from many cycle shops.
 These boxes are ideal to travel with, you can recycle it on arrival and get a new one before you return home.
 These can be a nightmare to move around where there aren't any luggage trolleys available.

 • CTC bike bag - heavy-duty polyethene bag designed for bikes, you'll need to deflate the tyres, remove the pedals and turn the handlebars inwards, but likely you won't have to remove the wheels.
-You can even get see-through ones, which may entice baggage handlers to treat it with respect as they can clearly see a bike is in there.
-These bags offer little protection against damage so be sure to add pipe lagging to the frame tubes and tape the rear derailleur to the inside of the chainstays.
 Not all airlines will accept these bags, due to their lack of protection, so check before you buy one.

-• Dedicated bike bag - Either hard or soft case, the former providing more protection against damage, they have padding in all the right places.
-They're good if you're staying somewhere you can store it easily, as they aren't flat-pack.
-Some come with wheels so you can pull it easily through the airport.
+• dedicated bike bag - either hard or soft case, the former providing more protection against damage, they have padding in all the right places and some have wheels for ease of travel.

-Top Tips:
+Top tips:

-• In addition to bubble wrap (and clothing), purchase some pipe lagging and zip ties from a DIY store to put around the frame of the bike for protection during transportation.
+• in addition to bubble wrap (and clothing), purchase some pipe lagging and zip ties from a DIY store to put around the frame of the bike for protection during transportation

-• The most frequently damaged part of a bike is the rear gear hanger.
-Remove the rear gear mechanism and tie wrap loosely to the frame to avoid this scenario.
-This applies almost equally to disc brake rotors if your bike sports them.
-Take them off, likewise pedals, it's only a five minute job and will prevent you engaging in a fruitless search for an obscure part in resort.
+• this applies almost equally to disc brake rotors if your bike sports them, so take them off, likewise pedals, it's only a five minute job and will prevent you engaging in a fruitless search for an obscure part in resort

-• Leave yourself extra time at the airport to allow for any check in issues.
+• leave yourself extra time at the airport to allow for any check in issues

 Stache Day at Verbier Bike Park